Muhammad Sani

 Muhammad Sani (also called Parsena Lanjingland Muhamadani or Mangal Ningthou Sayi in Meitei) was a 17th-century nobleman who led the first settlement of Manipuri Muslims (regionally known as Meitei Pangals) into the Manipur Kingdom, what is now the Indian state of Manipur.
 After invading the region in alliance with a renegade prince, Sani and his troops were captured by King Khagemba, who integrated them into Manipuri society.
 Sani eventually became a prominent figure in the royal court and aided in the establishment of subsequent Muslim migrants.
 He and his family are the ancestors of a number of present-day Pangal clans.

 Historiography

 The arrival of the Pangal community into Manipur during the 17th century was mainly recorded in indigenous primary sources such as the Cheithalon Kumpapa (the court chronicle of the kings of Manipur) and the Nongsamei Puya.
 These extensively discuss the initial invasion led by Muhammad Sani, the community's establishment in the region and the interactions which were subsequently enabled between Manipur and Taraf, where the early Pangals had originated.
-However, the histories of Taraf (as well as that of Sylhet in general) are silent about these events.
+However, the history of Taraf (as well as that of Sylhet in general) is silent about these events.
 Moreover, it is notable that the descriptions of Taraf provided by the Nongsamei Puya erroneously place it on the banks of the Surma River, which is actually of considerable distance from the former's present-day location of Habiganj District.